sg-wireless/pymakr-vsc/README.md

 To connect to your board, use the `Global settings` command to go to the extensions settings.
 Fill in the correct IP address or comport for your device.
 If you changed your username and password to something else than `micro` and `python`, please update them accordingly if you connect over IP.
 Username and password are not required when using serial.

-If you want to synchronize a subfolder of your project instead of the entire project, enter the name of the subfolder in the 'sync folder' field (for more info, see the Sync chapter below)
+If you want to synchronize a sub-folder of your project instead of the entire project, enter the name of the subfolder in the 'sync folder' field (for more info, see the Sync chapter below)

 All possible settings (name : default : description):
 - address           : 192.168.4.1         : IP address or comport for your device